 Norwegian employs over 60 staff members who reside on the island to prepare for ship visits.
 This is beneficial, as there can be up to two ships that visit per day!
 It, however, is more common for a single ship to visit per day, though.
 If you're looking for a tropical oasis, you might prefer this over Perfect Day at CocoCay, as that island is able to accommodate two Oasis Class ships at a time!

 The main attraction at Great Stirrup Cay is the beach, with plentiful lounge chairs and protected coves for swimming and snorkeling.
 The ship’s activities staff will host activities, such as beach volleyball tournaments, water and beach games, dance classes, yoga, and more.
 The day’s soundtrack is provided by DJs and live bands at the Bacardi Bar or the bandstand.

 The island’s rental center can hook you up with snorkel gear to explore the underwater sculpture garden in Bertram’s Cove off the main beach.
 You can also rent wave runners, standup paddleboards, and floating mats.

 If you’re looking for some beachy thrills, sign up for a zip-line adventure.
-The island has two courses featuring six zips and a ropes course of cargo nets, chimney climbs, and V net bridges.
-Or take a turn parasailing high above the island’s shores.
+The island has two courses featuring six zips and a ropes course of cargo nets, chimney climbs, and V-net bridges.
+You can even take a turn parasailing high above the island’s shores.

 For even more beach bliss, book a massage or other spa treatment at the Mandara Spa at Silver Cove.
 Treatment rooms open onto the lagoon, so the island breezes can waft in while you zone out.
-Bonus: Your spa appointment gets you access to the Silver Cove beach, restaurant, and bars, typically reserved for villa guests.
+Plus, your spa appointment will get you access to the Silver Cove beach, restaurant, and bars, which are typically reserved for villa guests.